MongoDB (NASDAQ:MDB) Updates Q1 2023 Earnings Guidance

 MongoDB (NASDAQ:MDB – Get Rating) updated its first quarter 2023 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $-0.120-$-0.080 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $-0.170.
 The company issued revenue guidance of $263 million-$267 million, compared to the consensus revenue estimate of $253.41 million.MongoDB also updated its FY 2023 guidance to $-0.510-$-0.290 EPS.

-MDB has been the topic of a number of research reports.
-Canaccord Genuity Group decreased their price objective on MongoDB from $560.00 to $400.00 in a report on Wednesday, March 9th.
-Credit Suisse Group decreased their price objective on MongoDB from $700.00 to $650.00 and set an outperform rating on the stock in a report on Wednesday, March 9th.
-Piper Sandler upped their price objective on MongoDB from $525.00 to $585.00 and gave the company an overweight rating in a report on Tuesday, December 7th. upped their price objective on MongoDB from $475.00 to $560.00 and gave the company a buy rating in a report on Tuesday, December 7th.
+MDB has been the subject of several research analyst reports.
+Oppenheimer dropped their price objective on MongoDB from $510.00 to $410.00 in a report on Wednesday, March 9th. increased their price objective on MongoDB from $475.00 to $560.00 and gave the stock a buy rating in a report on Tuesday, December 7th.
 They noted that the move was a valuation call.
-Finally, Needham & Company LLC decreased their price objective on MongoDB from $626.00 to $362.00 and set a buy rating on the stock in a report on Wednesday, March 9th.
-One investment analyst has rated the stock with a sell rating, one has issued a hold rating and fifteen have issued a buy rating to the stock.
-Based on data from MarketBeat.com, MongoDB has a consensus rating of Buy and a consensus price target of $496.72.
+Zacks Investment Research cut MongoDB from a hold rating to a sell rating in a report on Thursday, February 3rd.
+UBS Group upgraded MongoDB from a neutral rating to a buy rating and increased their price objective for the stock from $345.00 to $450.00 in a report on Friday.
+Finally, Morgan Stanley decreased their target price on MongoDB from $633.00 to $475.00 and set an overweight rating for the company in a research report on Wednesday, March 16th.
+One equities research analyst has rated the stock with a sell rating, one has given a hold rating and fifteen have given a buy rating to the company’s stock.
+According to data from MarketBeat, the stock currently has an average rating of Buy and an average target price of $496.72.

-In other news, insider Thomas Bull sold 377 shares of the firm’s stock in a transaction dated Monday, January 3rd.
+In other MongoDB news, insider Thomas Bull sold 377 shares of the company’s stock in a transaction on Monday, January 3rd.
 The stock was sold at an average price of $515.06, for a total transaction of $194,177.62.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CEO Dev Ittycheria sold 11,646 shares of the firm’s stock in a transaction that occurred on Monday, January 3rd.
-The stock was sold at an average price of $515.05, for a total value of $5,998,272.30.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, CRO Cedric Pech sold 290 shares of the company’s stock in a transaction on Monday, January 3rd.
+The stock was sold at an average price of $515.05, for a total value of $149,364.50.
 The disclosure for this sale can be found here.
-Insiders have sold 185,362 shares of company stock valued at $78,007,102 over the last 90 days.
-7.40% of the stock is owned by corporate insiders.
+Insiders sold 185,362 shares of company stock valued at $78,007,102 in the last quarter.
+7.40% of the stock is owned by company insiders.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-NewEdge Advisors LLC acquired a new stake in MongoDB during the fourth quarter worth approximately $372,000.
-Comerica Bank acquired a new stake in MongoDB during the fourth quarter worth approximately $381,000.
-The Manufacturers Life Insurance Company grew its stake in MongoDB by 28.8% in the fourth quarter.
-The Manufacturers Life Insurance Company now owns 1,513 shares of the company’s stock valued at $805,000 after acquiring an additional 338 shares during the period.
-Advisors Asset Management Inc. grew its stake in MongoDB by 16.5% in the fourth quarter.
-Advisors Asset Management Inc. now owns 1,636 shares of the company’s stock valued at $866,000 after acquiring an additional 232 shares during the period.
-Finally, Vident Investment Advisory LLC grew its stake in MongoDB by 2.9% in the fourth quarter.
-Vident Investment Advisory LLC now owns 2,989 shares of the company’s stock valued at $1,582,000 after acquiring an additional 85 shares during the period.
-89.57% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds have recently bought and sold shares of MDB.
+NewEdge Advisors LLC purchased a new stake in shares of MongoDB during the 4th quarter worth about $372,000.
+Comerica Bank purchased a new stake in shares of MongoDB during the 4th quarter worth about $381,000.
+The Manufacturers Life Insurance Company lifted its stake in MongoDB by 28.8% in the 4th quarter.
+The Manufacturers Life Insurance Company now owns 1,513 shares of the company’s stock valued at $805,000 after buying an additional 338 shares in the last quarter.
+Advisors Asset Management Inc. lifted its stake in MongoDB by 16.5% in the 4th quarter.
+Advisors Asset Management Inc. now owns 1,636 shares of the company’s stock valued at $866,000 after buying an additional 232 shares in the last quarter.
+Finally, Vident Investment Advisory LLC lifted its stake in MongoDB by 2.9% in the 4th quarter.
+Vident Investment Advisory LLC now owns 2,989 shares of the company’s stock valued at $1,582,000 after buying an additional 85 shares in the last quarter.
+89.57% of the stock is currently owned by institutional investors and hedge funds.

 About MongoDB (Get Rating)